jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-08-27-tight-aggresive.md

 But the vast majority of world class players play tight aggressive.

-I've personally oscillated between playing too tight and too loose.
+I've oscillated between playing too tight and too loose.

 Shipped a bunch of crap without thinking about it.